jota-one/jota.one/content/_index.md

 We also feel indebted to the open-source community for all the great softwares we use freely in our daily work and want to give back.

-We want to experience running our own business, be it aside of our main job, as a collaboration with our current employers or fully independently.

 <p class="secondary">
 We started Jota because we deeply enjoy conceiving, designing and implementing products we truly believe in.
 It has made us better developers and better